10 Things You Might Not Know About Self-Driving Cars

 In 2004, for example, a driverless car challenge made headlines because no vehicles were able to complete it.
 Tech and auto companies alike are optimistic that the time is near, though.
 Google is aiming to commercialize its self-driving cars by 2020, Elon Musk says Tesla should have a fully autonomous vehicle complete within two years, and experts expect the technology to be commonplace (and actually affordable to the average American) by 2040.

-2. LAST YEAR, A CAR SUCCESSFULLY DROVE ITSELF ACROSS THE COUNTRY.
+2. IN 2015, A CAR SUCCESSFULLY DROVE ITSELF ACROSS THE COUNTRY.